-Postgraduate trainees on the Basic Specialist Training Programmes can avail of job-sharing opportunities for a set period of time.
+Postgraduate Trainees on the Basic Specialist Training Programmes can avail of job-sharing opportunities for a set period of time.

-Job sharing works on the basis that two trainees will share one full-time post with each trainee working up to 60% of the hours.
+Job sharing works on the basis that two Trainees will share one full-time post with each Trainee working 50 per cent of the hours.

-A training post can be shared by two trainees who:
+A training post can be shared by two Trainees who:

-- are training in the same specialty and; - are within two years on the training pathway
+- Are training in the same specialty and - Are within two years on the training pathway